GNOME/glib/README.md

 start contributing to GLib.

 Patches should be [submitted as merge requests](https://gitlab.gnome.org/GNOME/glib/-/merge_requests/new) to gitlab.gnome.org.
+Note that you will need to be logged in to the site to use this page.
 If the patch fixes an existing issue, please refer to the issue in your commit message with the following notation (for issue 123):
 ```
 Closes: #123